-If a student's complaint concerns perceived harassment or bullying on the part of another ARI student or students the formal complaint should be addressed to the Campus Manager.
-The Campus Manager will discuss the matter with the complainant and will consider whether further action should be taken under ARI's Disciplinary Procedure in respect of Students and/or whether the police should be informed.
+If a student's complaint concerns perceived harassment or bullying on the part of another ARI Mumbai student or students the formal complaint should be addressed to the Campus Manager.
+The Assistant Manager will discuss the matter with the complainant and will consider whether further action should be taken under ARI's Disciplinary Procedure in respect of Students and/or whether the police should be informed.

-If a student's complaint concerns perceived harassment or bullying on the part of a member or members of ARI staff the formal complaint should be addressed to the Chief Executive Officer (CEO).
-The CEO will discuss the matter with the complainant and will consider whether further action should be taken under ARI's Disciplinary Policy and Procedure for staff and/or whether or not the police should be informed.
+If a student's complaint concerns perceived harassment or bullying on the part of a member or members of the ARI Mumbai staff, the formal complaint should be addressed to the Director of ARI Mumbai.
+The Director will discuss the matter with the complainant and will consider whether further action should be taken under ARI Mumbai's Disciplinary Policy and Procedure for staff and/or whether or not the police should be informed.

-Where the situation is more complex than outlined above, for example in cases of alleged group harassment involving both staff and students, the student's formal complaint should be addressed to both the CEO and the Campus Manager, who will confer to decide how best to proceed.
+Where the situation is more complex than outlined above, for example in cases of alleged group harassment involving both staff and students, the student's formal complaint should be addressed to both the Director and the Assistant Manager, who will confer to decide how best to proceed.